lgeurts/lgeurts.github.io/_posts/2025-12-29-new-system-new-start.md

 I guess I finally found my sweet spot after all.

 A video showcasing the workings of various suckless tools will follow.
 For now, if interested, you could pay the [Bread on Penguins](www.youtube.com/@BreadOnPenguins) YT channel a visit.
 Its content is absolutely fantastic.
-I swear, if she'd move to Europe, I would not hesitate to offer her a job.
+I swear, if she'd move to Europe, I wouldn't hesitate to offer her a job.